semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

     semgrep ci
     ```

-4. Once the scan is finished, return to Cloud Platform and click **View
+4. Once the scan is finished, return to Semgrep Cloud Platform and click **View
    findings** to see your results.
 Alternatively, you can go directly to your
    [findings](https://semgrep.dev/orgs/-/findings) page.

 ### Link local scans to their remote repositories

-When scanning local repos, the links shown on Cloud Platform's **Findings** page may not get generated correctly -- they may be missing, or they may not link to the correct file.
+When scanning local repositories, the links shown on Semgrep Cloud Platform's **Findings** page may not get generated correctly -- they may be missing, or they may not link to the correct file.
 To fix this and configure cross-linking between local and remote repositories, you must set up
 environment variables via the CLI:

 1. Navigate to the root of your repo.